-The demonstrations I've featured above are just a quick look at how to train your pup.
-They're useful and fun, but if you want a more in-depth look at training techniques and to get some 'trouble-shooting' help or some extra tips and advice then I'd recommend buying one of these dog training dvd's:
+If you'd like a more in-depth look at training techniques and to get some 'trouble-shooting' help or some extra tips and advice then I'd recommend buying one of these great DVD's...

 With this book/dvd combination you'll find that 'Fun, effective and easy puppy training' is easier to manage than you might have thought.